Learn how to grow lettuce in Central Texas or any other region with mild winters. This post curates all the tips and tricks collected over the years.

 What is the difference between head and leaf lettuce?

 Head lettuce is the one you grow to harvest a whole head at once.
-Leaf lettuce is the one you harvest the leaves without pulling the whole plant.
+Leaf lettuce is the one you harvest the leaves, keeping the plant in the ground.

 How to harvest lettuce?

-Cut-and-come-again is a harvesting technique that extends the life of the crop.
-It is mostly used on leafy greens.
+Cut-and-come-again is a harvesting technique that extends the life of a crop.

 Why is my lettuce bitter?

-Lettuce secretes a bitter substance as self-defense from predators.
-It allows us to grow a flower stalk (bolting) to produce seeds.
-This is the way it keeps the variety alive.
+Lettuce secretes a bitter substance in self-defense from predators to grow a flower stalk (bolting) to produce seeds, ensuring reproduction.

-The main enemies of lettuce are slugs, snail, and rabbits.
+The main enemies of lettuce are slugs, snails, and rabbits.
 Use an organic base bait called Sluggo to eliminate the slugs and snails.

 A milder approach is to set traps around the lettuce plants.
-Fill a tuna can with a sweet drink, such as soda, sink it in level with the ground.
-The next day it should be filled with drowned slugs and snails.
+For example, fill a tuna can with a sweet drink, such as soda, and sink it into the ground, having the lip at soil level.
+The next day, you will find slugs and snails drowned in the liquid.

 As for rabbits or rodents, use a mesh cover or netting to keep them from eating the lettuce.
 You may also consider an animal barrier cage made out of steel cloth.